 Behind every great teacher is a great teaching assistant

-Our teaching support staff play a vital role providing a range of 1-1 assistance and group activities for our pupils before, during and after school hours.
-Their support compliments the teacher’s work and helps improve the quality of lessons.
+Our teaching support staff play a vital role in providing a range of one-to-one assistance and group activities for our pupils before, during and after school hours.
+Their support complements teachers’ work and helps improve the quality of lessons.

 We have developed a talented team of teaching support staff who consistently help to improve and maintain our students’ ability to learn and succeed.

-Across our academies the types of Teaching & Student Support roles include:
+Across our academies the types of Teaching and Student Support roles include:

-- Learning Support Assistants (sometimes known as Teaching Assistants) – these operate at 3 levels based on their experience and qualifications and work alongside the teacher to deliver great lessons.
+- Learning Support Assistants (sometimes known as Teaching Assistants) – these operate at three levels based on their experience and qualifications and work alongside the teacher to deliver great lessons.

-- Cover Supervisors – the role of the cover supervisor is to temporarily cover a classroom, ensuring that students remain on task with the work they have been set.
+- Cover Supervisors – the role of the cover supervisor is to cover a classroom temporarily, ensuring that students remain on task with the work they have been set.

-- Technicians – support the delivery of science, engineering, computer and design based subjects, ensuring that lessons run smoothly by preparing and managing the resources required for the lesson.
+- Technicians – they support the delivery of science, engineering, computer, and design-based subjects, ensuring that lessons run smoothly by preparing and managing the resources required for the lesson.

-- Learning Mentors – work with teachers and support specific students that need the most help, especially those experiencing multiple disadvantages.
+- Learning Mentors – these work with teachers and support specific students who need the most help, especially those experiencing multiple disadvantages.

 - Foreign Language Assistants – who assist with the practical side of teaching modern foreign language lessons.

-- Inclusive Support – who manage attendance as well as welfare issues that may be impacting on the student.
+- Inclusive Support Staff- who manage attendance as well as welfare issues that may be impacting on the student.

 - Exam Invigilators – who play an important role in ensuring examinations run smoothly and fairly.